open/close all folders

 - In the fourth season of Teen Titans, it turns out Raven herself is one.
 The prophecy states that "The gem was born of evil's fire, the gem shall be his portal" and she is the gem.

 - Referenced in the My Little Pony: Friendship Is Magic episode "It's About Time", when Cerberus ends up in Ponyville after wandering away from his post guarding the entrance to Tartarus.
 Amusingly, Twilight Sparkle's trip to return Cerberus to Tartarus only takes a single day—and is so uneventful that it happens entirely off-screen.
-However, this becomes a plot point later when it's revealed that during this time Lord Tirek escaped from his prison in Tartarus during this time.
+However, this becomes a plot point later when it's revealed that Lord Tirek escaped from his prison in Tartarus during this time.

 - The 'Seven Gates to Hell' is an old legend in Real Life occultism.
 Among the places nominated for the list is Patrick's Pit in Ireland; Mount Hekla in Iceland; an otherwise-unnamed valley in Italy; a town or place called Chorazin, listed under Literature above; the Vale of Hinnom just outside of Jerusalem, the entire city of Newark, New Jersey and an old Evangelical Church cemetery in Stull, Kansas.

 - Darvaza has a 250 foot wide sink hole above a natural gas deposit that was set on fire so the methane wouldn't cause harm, and has appropriately gained the name "The Door to Hell".